The Parsing Engine sends express requests to the AMP for data dictionary information from the DBC database that is not cached in memory.

 - The Optimizer will require access to statistics information.

 - The Resolver will need to access DBC tables holding information about located objects.

-- The module checking permissions will need to access the DBC tables holding information about permissions.
+- The module checking permissions will need to access the DBC tables containing information about permissions.

-On a balanced system, this column will be most times near to zero or NULL (NULL means, that all needed information was cached in memory).
+In a well-adjusted system, this column should register as close to zero or NULL (indicating that Teradata has cached all essential information in memory).

 Expedition of Teradata Express Requests

 The 14.10 update incorporates new functionalities that enable express requests to utilize the same mechanism employed for tactical workloads.
 On each AMP, certain worker tasks are reserved solely for workload types 08/09 associated with tactical queries.
 Reserving AWTs makes it possible to execute tactical queries even in a heavily loaded system, as these AWTs will be available unless fully occupied by other tactical workloads.

 Starting from Teradata 14.10, the express requests can utilize the identical pool of reserved tactical workload AWTs, preventing queuing on the AMP.